GantMan/danfo-upgrade-issue/README.md

 ## The second issue

 is much harder to understand.
-When you uncomment `danfojs@0.1.2/dist/index.min.js` and point at latest instead.
-Everything seems to work just fine!
+When you use `danfojs@0.1.2/dist/index.min.js` instead of latest, everything seems to work just fine!

-But the very last model that is getting trained errors.
+The issue seems to be this code here, which seems unrelated to Danfo.js.
+However, the only thing I'm changing between the two, is the version of Danfo and that seems to break this code.

 ```ts
 const history = await transferModel.fit(featureX, Y, {